scru64/spec/README.md

 2. Otherwise, stall the generator and wait for the next `timestamp` tick, reset the generator with another unique `node_id`, or abort and raise an error.

-This approach ensures a prompt response when a clock rollback is small, but if the clock rollback is significant or if the demand for IDs is so high that the counter overflow handling discussed above results in a `timestamp` significantly advanced from the current wall clock timestamp, the generator behavior might be implementation-dependent.
-Resetting `timestamp` without refreshing `node_id` is highly discouraged because it results in a very high risk of duplicates.
+This approach ensures a prompt response when a clock rollback is small, while the generator behavior will be implementation-dependent if the clock rollback is significant, or if the demand for IDs is so high that the counter overflow handling discussed above results in a `timestamp` significantly advanced from the current timestamp.

+Resetting `timestamp` without refreshing `node_id` is highly discouraged because it results in a very high risk of duplicate IDs.

 ### Informative usage notes

 #### Node spec API

-The reference implementations are equipped with a default global generator that reads the `node_id` and `node_id_size` configuration from an environment variable.
+The reference implementations include a default global generator that reads the `node_id` and `node_id_size` configuration from an environment variable.
 Pass a unique node configuration encoded in a node specifier string through the `SCRU64_NODE_SPEC` environment variable to invoke a process, and the invoked application will have access to the global SCRU64 generator configured with the given node information.
 For example:

 ```bash
 SCRU64_NODE_SPEC=42/8 npx scru64 -n 4